Pacific Legal Foundation: Freedom of speech and association

-In 2017, PLF began studying and commenting on the Congressional Review Act as a tool to eliminate regulations.
-In 2018, they filed two lawsuits demanding that regulatory agencies follow the CRA and submit their new rules to Congress.

-In 2018, PLF launched a campaign to end what it characterizes as unconstitutional regulation through litigation, legislation, and executive action, focusing on restoring its interpretation of an original understanding of the separation of powers.
-PLF launched a legal challenge of FDA's Deeming Rule, arguing that it was signed by a career civil servant, rather than an officer of the United States as required by the appointments clause of the Constitution.
-In 2019, PLF released a study of 2,952 rules issued by HHS between 2001 and the beginning of the Trump administration which claimed that 71% were issued unconstitutionally, the majority being signed by career executive employees (civil servants), not "an officer of the United States."
-The study found that 98% of the FDA's rules issued in that time period were issued by career employees.

-Other

-In the early 1980s, PLF filed a case that critics have called a strategic lawsuit against public participation (SLAPP), which attempted to obtain the mailing list of the Abalone Alliance to get the group to pay for the police costs of the largest anti-nuclear civil-disobedience act in U.S. history, at the Diablo Canyon Power Plant.
-The case was rejected multiple times for the plaintiffs' lack of standing, and was eventually dismissed altogether.
-PLF stated that it did receive funding from utility companies, but would not disclose whether PG&E, the plant's owner, had contributed.

 Law school programs

 Chapman University

-PLF operates a "Liberty Clinic" at Chapman University's Fowler School of Law, where a PLF attorney supervises a trial-court program as part of the law school's Constitutional Jurisprudence Clinic.
-Students in the clinic have hands-on roles in ongoing court cases and learn how strategic litigation works.
+PLF operated a "Liberty Clinic" at Chapman University's Fowler School of Law, where a PLF attorney supervises a trial-court program as part of the law school's Constitutional Jurisprudence Clinic.
+Students in the clinic had hands-on roles in ongoing court cases and learn how strategic litigation works.
+This is no longer available at Chapman University.

 University of California, Berkeley

 In 2018, PLF began teaching a seminar and field placement at UC Berkeley School of Law on strategic constitutional litigation.
 The seminar, taught by PLF Executive Vice President and General Counsel John M. Groen, focuses on property rights and economic liberty.
 In the field placement, students join a PLF litigation team to work on on-going court cases.

 Supreme Court cases

-PLF has litigated 18 cases before the United States Supreme Court.
-Its 14 victories are:
+PLF has litigated 20 cases before the United States Supreme Court.
+Its 18 victories are: